NEW SURVEY

 How can Victims First help?

-You can contact Victims First to access tailored support based on your individual needs.
+You can contact Victims First to access support tailored to your individual needs.

 When you contact us you will be allocated a Victims First Officer who will discuss any emotional or practical needs you may have.
 You will work together to put in place a support plan which could involve referring you to one of our specialist services for further support